 Under these prerequisites, validation packages are validated and the corresponding ECTS points are converted into ECTS credits.
-By request, the Dean's office issues confirmations in which exam results and credits awarded are acknowledged (Art.
-22 of the Regulation), provided the exam fee has been paid.
+By request, the Dean's office issues transcripts of records in which exam results and credits awarded are acknowledged (Art.
+26 and 27 of the Regulation), provided the exam fee has been paid.